Intl Contracts & Sales (LAW-973-001)

 This course covers many facets of the international commercial sales of goods.
-It is meant to be realistic and practical, and for that reason it includes comparative law as well as international law.
-The focus of the course is the United Nations Convention on Contracts for the International Sale of Goods (Vienna 1980), generally known as the CISG, with comparisons to domestic systems in both the common law (especially Uniform Commercial Code Article 2) and the civil law (most notably in the French and German systems).
-The class also covers the payment and credit terms typical in such sales, with particular attention to the laws and practices relating to letters of credit.
+It is meant to be realistic and practical, and for that reason includes comparative as well as international law.
+The focus of the course is the UN Convention on Contracts for the International Sale of Goods (CISG), with comparisons to domestic systems in both the common law (especially UCC Article 2) and the civil law (mainly French and German systems).
+The class also covers typical payment and credit terms with particular attention to letters of credit.
 In addition, the course addresses transportation of the goods and the risk of loss.
 The course emphasizes not only the different rules of domestic and international law but also the varying legal cultures, attitudes, and perspectives of the lawyers and businesses who participate in these transactions, as well as the commercial realities of doing business in multiple countries.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

 The required course book is International Transactions in Goods: Global Sales in Comparative Context by Martin Davies and David V. Snyder (Oxford University Press 2014, ISBN 9780195388183).